 Examples of direct mail marketing include:

 Although digital marketing has been all the rave since the advent of the Internet, social media, and mobile technology, it's not a replacement for direct mail marketing.
-At one time, the use of direct mail was more of a challenge due to printing costs, a lack of quality items, time-consuming workflows, trips to the post office and tracking the return on investment (ROI).
+At one time, the use of direct mail was more of a challenge due to printing costs, a lack of quality items, time-consuming workflows, trips to the post office, and tracking the return on investment (ROI).

 However, sending direct mail and other old-school types of marketing using new technology have become much more manageable.
 Printing, packaging, addressing, mailing, and tracking can be handled using online direct mail platforms that automate everything for you.
-Automation allows you to ramp up efforts and scale your marketing beyond what was ever possible before by increasing efficiency and reducing redundancies.
+Direct mail automation allows you to ramp up efforts and scale your marketing beyond what was ever possible before by increasing efficiency and reducing redundancies.
 And when you combine direct mail with your other digital marketing tactics, it increases the effectiveness of your other channels.
 Did you know that direct mail has a 13x (130 percent) higher response rate than email, which triples if the customer has already bought from you?

-There are many reasons why incorporating direct mail into your omnichannel marketing strategy can increase the effectiveness of reaching potential customers.
+There are many reasons why incorporating direct mail marketing into your omnichannel marketing strategy can increase the effectiveness of reaching potential customers.

 The following statistics about consumers say it all: